dereneaton/pyrad/README.rst

 Downloads
 ---------

-Stable release versions can be downloaded `here <https://github.com/dereneaton/pyrad/releases>`_, or clone the current development version using git:
+Stable release versions can be downloaded `here <https://github.com/dereneaton/pyrad/releases>`_, or you can clone the current development version using git:

 ::